CarsonEliasen/CarsonEliasen/index.md

 #### Check out the Steam page for more information [here](https://store.steampowered.com/app/1994110/Fiefdom/).

 ### Design Philosophy
 While developing Fiefdom, I want to really focus on the player experience.
 Of course I have a million and half ideas about how I would develop Fiefdom, but a wide and diverse player base will be able to tell me what is actually enjoyable for the average player.
 Overall, I aim to bring my human-centered design experience to the forfront when working on Fiefdom.
+This means doing several rounds of alpha testing and getting early access out as soon as possible.

 ### Future Updates
 - ***Wildlife Update***: This will aim to make the area surrounding your fief feel more alive and also make you feel like you can have a more direct impact on the local fauna.
 Included with this update will also be a weather revamp to make seasons feel more unique.
 We are already developing this and should be released by the start of Q4 2022!